-To 6 in. high.
+Grows to 6 in. high.
 Rigid, dark green leaves up to 3 in. long are slender and triangular; each leaf is smooth on the inner surface and banded with raised white horizontal ridges on the outside.
-Give just enough sun to make outer leaves blush red-orange.
+Give just enough sun to make the outer leaves blush red-orange.

 Shiny, gray-green leaves contrast nicely with golden yellow blooms on a plant that can reach...